 As one of the strongest programs in the region, Meredith has a reputation for educating confident and capable teachers.
 That’s why so many schools seek out Meredith-trained educators who enter the classroom and make an immediate impact.

 Because 98% of Meredith M.Ed. students are currently employed as teachers, the program offers a convenient course schedule to fit with working teachers’ schedules.
 And for additional flexibility, some online and hybrid courses are offered.

 Financial assistance is available to M.Ed. students.
-Options include the Federal TEACH Grant (ESL, reading and special education/general curriculum), financial aid, and need-based scholarships.
+Options include the Federal TEACH Grant (ESL, literacy, and special education/general curriculum), financial aid, and need-based scholarships.
 All working classroom teachers may be eligible for the Meredith College Teacher Appreciation Grant reducing the cost of each course by $200.
 Total savings could amount to $2200.

 Current teachers who are interested in renewing a teaching license may take master’s level courses as a non-degree student.

-Earning her M.Ed. with AIG specialization has led Satina Smith, ’06, ’11 (M.Ed.), wanted to pursue her Master of Education to more effectively meet the needs of a wide range of learners in her classroom.
-Earning her M.Ed. with AIG specialization has led to additional leadership opportunities and taken her teaching skills to the next level.
+Earning her M.Ed. with AIG specialization has led Satina Smith, ’06, ’11 (M.Ed.), to additional leadership opportunities and taken her teaching skills to the next level.